crsanderford/crsanderford.github.io/aboutme.md

 ---
 layout: post
 title: About me
+cover: cover.jpg
+date:   2019-07-26 21:06:00
 ---

-  # About me
+## Who am I?

 Hi.
-I'm Connor Sanderford.
-I'm an aspiring data scientist with a love for any and all evolutionary processes - markets, genetics, the like.
+I’m Connor Sanderford.
+I’m an aspiring data scientist with a love for any and all evolutionary processes - markets, genetics, the like.